SakuraMoyu/Pokemon-GO-CD/README.md

 Result from a sample run of calculator was added as "Torchic Sample Run.xlsx", the configuation is (Atk IV >= 14, Def IV >= 11, Sta IV >= 11 and overall IV >= 40) with all accuracy set as 0%

-Result of search string from sample run with same settings as above is added as "Torchic Sample Run.txt" as reference.
+Result of search string from sample run with same settings as above and maximum search string length set to 1900 is added as "Torchic Sample Run.txt" as reference.

 How to interpret the data generated: